alphons/SegmentationStreaming/README.md

 When experiencing a 404 (not found), the script terminates.

-The javascript is programmed Asynchronous.
+The javascript is programmed asynchronous.

 ```javascript
 'use strict';